mshumer/openai-logit-bias-classification-walkthrough/README.md

 This notebook shows a) how to make a standard 'true'/'false' classifier, and b) how to make a custom classifier for more complex tasks.

+## Benchmarking
 **Beyond demonstrating how these systems are built, this notebook also provides a benchmarking system to test the performance of multiple LLMs against your target tasks.**

 The system will output easy-to-read performance tables, like this:
 <img width="923" alt="Screen Shot 2023-06-20 at 9 21 03 PM" src="https://github.com/mshumer/openai-logit-bias-classification-walkthrough/assets/41550495/64eed7d5-8389-47bc-a844-41f6571de469">

 Below these tables, you'll be able to see the latency of each model.
 With both of these, you should be able to choose the best model for your use-case.

+## Productionizing Classifiers
+After you've created a classifier you're happy with, you can use the templates in the bottom two cells to get your classifiers ready for production use.